rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

 ## Using the CLI

-At the time this document was created the following serial port commands are supported and are displayed when you type `help`.
+At the time this document was created the following serial port commands are supported and are displayed on your serial port terminal when you type `help`.

 ```
  * help